aiidalab/aiidalab-qe/docs/source/development/plugin.rst

             ],
         },

 Note: one plugin does not need to register all the items (settings, workchain, results).
 The panel in each step is pluggable, which means you could only register one item in a plugin.
-For example, you can only add a new `Structure` panel in Step 1 without doing any property calculation.
+For example, you can only add a new `Result` panel without doing any property calculation.

 You can add this plugin as a folder in the QeApp package, or create a new package for it.

-**Bringing It All Together**, You can find all the code above in this [github repository](https://github.com/superstar54/aiidalab-qe-hello-world).
+**Bringing It All Together**, You can find all the code above in this github repository: https://github.com/superstar54/aiidalab-qe-hello-world

+QeApp comes with built-in plugins, which can be found in the ``aiidalab_qe`` package.
+You can also use them as examples to create your own plugins.